 George Karatheodoris at work shortly before his death.
-The email excerpt below (An Algebraic Approach to Gauge Gravity) introduces his novel approach to quantum gravity and quantization.
+Below, in An Algebraic Approach to Gauge Gravity, he briefly introduced his novel approach to quantum gravity and quantization.

-- An Algebraic Approach to Gauge Gravity: A Concise Overview: George introduces his novel approach to gauge gravity and explains his use of some string theory ideas.
+- An Algebraic Approach to Gauge Gravity: A Concise Overview: An introduction of Karatheodoris’ novel approach; includes and explanation of his avail of string theory ideas.

 - Quantum Gravity Problem: The Notebooks: The notebooks number roughly 30 volumes, and are presented in reverse chronological order with each volume linked to its own webpage.
-Each volume’s webpage subsequently contains the notebook’s title, PDF link, a listing of some transcribed commentaries/conclusions and their corresponding PDF page numbers for reference to the original work.
+Each volume’s webpage contains the notebook’s title, PDF link, a listing of some transcribed commentaries/conclusions and their corresponding PDF page numbers for reference to the original work.
 They are numbered (in the menu at the right of each page) to give a rough timeline; his last notebook, containing the bulk of the most recent work, begins the list at #1.

 - Gravity/Gauge Gravity: Commentary on the Algebroid Approach: This page is still under construction.
-Its purpose is to give the reader quicker access to (the development of) George Karatheodoris’ theory through excerpts culled from his handwritten work.
-It consists of his commentaries, conclusions, summaries and philosophical insights which support his theory, and includes page references.
+Its purpose is to give the reader quicker access to (the development of) Karatheodoris’ theory through excerpts culled from his notebooks.
+It lists commentaries, conclusions, summaries and philosophical insights that support his theory, and includes page references.
 (This page is still under construction)